 Avoid Using Tobacco

-For more reasons than just oral health, it is beneficial to discontinue use of all tobacco products, but prevention of gum disease and oral cancer are certainly ones to consider.
+For more reasons than just oral health, it is beneficial to discontinue the use of all tobacco products, but prevention of gum disease and oral cancer are certainly ones to consider.

 Use Fluoride

 It is vital that the toothpaste you use each day contains fluoride.
-Fluoride binds to the teeth and protects them from mineral loss, enamel erosion, and cavities.
-Use a fluoride toothpaste every time you brush and talk to your dentist about possibly getting a fluoride treatment at your next cleaning.
+Fluoride binds to the teeth and protects them from mineral loss, enamel erosion and cavities.
+Use a fluoride toothpaste every time you brush, and talk to your dentist about possibly getting a fluoride treatment at your next cleaning.

 This page was written or reviewed for accuracy by the Twice Team.
 Learn more about us.